Complete Synchronization and its Transition in Higher Harmonic Sakaguchi--Kuramoto Oscillators: Results

 \subsection{Verification on Real-World Networks}

 To demonstrate the robustness of the proposed theoretical framework, we extend our analysis to two empirical network topologies: the Zachary Karate Club network ($N = 34$) and the \textit{C. elegans} neural network ($N = 131$).
 As with the previous analysis of scale-free networks, we evaluate the synchronization dynamics under the influence of the optimal frequency distribution.
 For both empirical cases, the phase frustration parameter $\beta$ is set to $0.2$.
 Fig.~\ref{fig:Real_world} presents the variation of order parameters $r_1$ and $r_2$ as functions of the coupling strength $K_2$.
-For the Karate Club network, Fig.~\ref{fig:Real_world}(a) illustrates that $r_1$ exhibits only a backward phase transition.
-Interestingly, as shown in Fig.~\ref{fig:Real_world}(b), the forward and backward simulation paths for $r_2$ follow the same trajectory, indicating the absence of a hysteresis loop in this specific topology.
-Despite the structural differences from the scale-free model, both order parameters reach complete synchronization ($r_{1,2} = 1$) at the targeted point $K_2^{(p)} = 0.3$ (marked by cyan dots).
+For the Karate Club network, Fig.~\ref{fig:Real_world}(a) illustrates that $r_1$ tends to zero for any coupling value.
+Interestingly, as shown in Fig.~\ref{fig:Real_world}(b), the forward and backward simulation paths of $r_2$ follow the same trajectory, indicating the absence of a hysteresis loop in this specific topology.
+Despite the structural differences from the scale-free model, the network reaches complete two-cluster synchronized state at the targeted point $K_2^{(p)} = 0.3$ (marked by cyan dots).
 The analytical prediction for $r_2$ (magenta curve) yields a critical coupling strength of $K_2^c \approx 0.0708$ (green dashed line), which is found to be close to the numerical simulation.

-Similar results are observed for the \textit{C. elegans} network in Figs.~\ref{fig:Real_world}(c) and \ref{fig:Real_world}(d), where the system reaches complete synchronization at $K_2^{(p)} = 0.3$.
+Similar results are observed for the \textit{C. elegans} network in Figs.~\ref{fig:Real_world}(c) and \ref{fig:Real_world}(d), where the system reaches complete two-cluster synchronization at $K_2^{(p)} = 0.3$.
 The theoretical framework predicts a critical coupling strength of $K_2^c \approx 0.0476$ (green dashed line).
 While the analytical curve and the simulation results show minor deviations due to the finite size and inherent irregularities of the empirical connections, the values remain close to the predicted thresholds.